mattia-decao/hiero-transformer/README.md

 # hiero-transformer (work in progress)
+This repository collects additional information for our article _Deep Learning Meets Egyptology: a Hieroglyphic Transformer for Translating Ancient Egyptian_ (De Cao et al. 2024).
+In particular, here you can find:
+- the complete list of the cleansing operations used to clean the data before the model training;
+- advice on how to enter the input, both from hieroglyphs and transliteration;
+- the examples and the analysis of the human evaluation;
+- the code we used to clean, train, evaluate and run the data and the model.

+The model is also on Huggingface: https://huggingface.co/mattiadc/hiero-transformer

 ## Cleansing operations

 Every cleansing operation was meticulously documented along with a concise description highlighting its purpose, implementation, and the rationale behind its choice.
 These operations were compiled into tables, incorporating the regular symbol expression ".*?" to depict an undefined sequence of words, numbers, and/or graphic symbols.

 Furthermore, any text found in the _Subject_ section was retained entirely, including spaces.
-At the same time, any of our annotations were enclosed within brackets not present in the TLA dataset, specifically "(£" "£)".
+At the same time, all of our annotations were enclosed within brackets not present in the TLA dataset, specifically "(£" "£)".

-*** The meanings of cleaned characters were primarily derived from the Manuel de Codage~\citep{MdC} conventions.
-Others were extracted from the Berlin Text System 3.1 (V 3.0) user manual~\citep{berlin_text_system}.
+The meanings of the cleaning procedures were derived from the Manuel de Codage (Buurman et al. 1988; Hans Van Den Berg) conventions, the Berlin Text System 3.1 (V 3.0) user manual (Kupreyev and Sperveslage 2011), or realized by us.

 The "cleansing_operations.pdf" file contains the management of translations, transliterations, Gardiner code and part-of-speech.